ENST- Environmental Studies

 ENST 3891.
 Environmental Studies Learning Community.1 Credit Hour.

-Prerequisite: ENST 2813 (or concurrent enrollment) and majors only; May be repeated; maximum credit 3 hours.
+Prerequisite: ENST 2813 (or concurrent enrollment); ENST majors and minors only; departmental permission required; may be repeated; maximum credit 3 hours.
 The Learning Community course gives Environmental Studies majors the opportunity to enrich their classroom experience, through a variety of activities including structured interactions with other students; presentations on academic and policy topics; workshops on career planning; and environmentally related service projects.
 (F, Sp)

 ENST 3893.
 Environmental Studies Research Project.3 Credit Hours.

-Prerequisite: ENST 2813, majors only, and departmental permission; Corequisite: ENST 3891.
+Prerequisite: ENST 2813; ENST majors and minors only; departmental permission required; Corequisite for majors: ENST 3891, if offered.
 An independent study into an environmental issue with one or more faculty researchers.
 This class provides experience with academic inquiry, and the integration of multiple disciplinary perspectives.
 ENST 2813 (Environmental Studies Cornerstone) is a prerequisite because in that class students will choose and plan research projects matching their own interests.
 (F, Sp, Su)

 ENST 3913.
 Special Topics in Environmental Studies.3 Credit Hours.